-“So what?
+"So what?
 That means Rowan was a spiritual catalyst.
 He was meant to set these events in your life in motion.
-If it had not been for his seemingly untimely death, you might not have married Veronica and Henry might not be here.
-All of you are bound by destiny,” Ms. Mersiallse declared.
+If it had not been for his seemingly untimely death, you might not have married Veronica, and Henry might not be here.
+All of you are bound by a shared destiny," Ms. Mersiallse declared.

-“Maybe there is turbulence in your lives that Rowan could see from the other side and he’s trying to intervene,” Marseilles proposed.
+"Maybe your lives are so turbulent that Rowan could see from the other side that he needed to intervene," Marseilles proposed.

 "Oh my god," gasped Veronica.